-The Company allocates the purchase price consideration of the assets acquired and liabilities assumed based on the acquisition date fair values.
+The Company allocates the purchase price consideration of the assets acquired, liabilities assumed, and noncontrolling interest in the acquiree based on the acquisition date fair values.
 Additionally, the Company records goodwill for the excess of the total consideration given for the acquired business over the fair value of the identifiable net assets of the acquired business.
 Transaction costs attributable to the acquisition are expensed as incurred.